 During the year, the Trust has invested £5M of surplus cashflow in various high interest earning deposit accounts.
-It is envisaged that the Trust will be able to generate over £100K of additional interest through these investments each year, whilst the rate of return remains at its current levels.
-This income will be used to support various central services, mainly the procurement of specialist school improvement support.
+Through these deposits, the Trust has generated over £200K of interest in 2023/24.
+Whilst this level of income has only been possible at the high rate of return seen during the year, the cash management platform used allows the Trust to access higher rates of return than Lloyds, therefore although rates have reduced, interest received will always be higher than that achievable with LLoyds.
+This income has been used to support various central services, mainly the procurement of specialist school improvement support.
 This will streamline school improvement and enable the Trust to have full oversight ensuring a high quality.
 Further to this, schools will be able to utilise funding previously allocated to school improvement, to other key areas of need.

 The Trust continues to be eligible for School Condition Allowance (SCA) following changes to how pupil numbers are calculated.
-During the year the Trust received £301K in relation to this funding and it is anticipated that this level of funding will be received annually going forward.
+During the year the Trust received £340K in relation to this funding and it is anticipated that this level of funding will be received annually going forward.

-A number of the schools have improved the facilities within their estates which have enabled them to generate additional funds through external lettings.
+Some schools have improved the facilities within their estates which have enabled them to generate additional funds through external lettings which has significantly increased this year.
 Further work is planned which will support future lettings.